SAP-samples/btp-developer-guide-cap/documentation/xsuaa-to-ams/3-deploy-to-cf.md

     ![](./images/dependency.png)

 ## Access Your Application
-As a next step, proceed to Integrate with [SAP Build Workzone](https://developers.sap.com/tutorials/integrate-with-work-zone.html) to access the application in launchpad.
+As a next step, proceed to Integrate with [SAP Build Workzone, standard edition](https://developers.sap.com/tutorials/integrate-with-work-zone.html) to access the application in launchpad.